 Although less commonly raised, it is also possible to challenge a will because it was improperly executed.
 All wills must be in writing, signed by the testator, and attested by two witnesses, each of whom must sign the will in the testator’s presence.
 In addition, if a devise or bequest under the will is made to one of the witnesses, the devise or bequest is void unless the will is valid without the signature of that witness, or unless the witness is also an heir at law to the testator.
 A will does not have to be notarized; however, most wills are made “self-proving” by the witnesses signing an affidavit in the presence of a notary public or other official authorized to administer oaths.
 If a will is self-proving, then it is not necessary for the proponent of the will to provide the testimony of the witnesses to the will to offer the will for admission to the probate court.

 Our probate litigators handle will contests and other contested probate court matters throughout Connecticut.
 If you believe that you have a basis to contest a will, or if you need an attorney to represent you in opposing a will contest, please contact one of our experienced probate litigators so that you can better understand your rights in the process.

-Philip C. Pires is a member of the Litigation and Trusts & Estates Groups at Cohen and Wolf, P.C.
+Philip C. Pires is a member of the Probate Litigation, and Litigation & Dispute Resolution Groups at Cohen and Wolf, P.C.
 Phil regularly represents beneficiaries, fiduciaries, and creditors in a variety of contested probate proceedings, including conservatorships, trust and estate administration, will contests, contested accounting proceedings, and fiduciary removal proceeding.